Connect to a MySQL semi-sync cluster

 Connecting to a cluster in a public subnet

-If a cluster is in a public subnet, you can connect to the nodes using a DNS address or an IP address from the public subnet.
+If the cluster is in a public subnet, you can connect to the nodes using a DNS address or an IP address from the public subnet.

-We recommend connecting using a DNS address.
-DNS addresses use the master discovery mechanism in the cluster—the address is tied to the node role rather than the node itself.
-If a master becomes unavailable, one of the replicas becomes the new master, and the address moves to the new node along with the role.
+We recommend connecting via a DNS address.
+The cluster uses the master discovery mechanism for DNS addresses: the address is linked to the node role, not to the node itself.
+If the master becomes unavailable, one of the replicas becomes the new master, and the address moves to the new node along with the role.

-The master discovery mechanism is not used when connecting via an IP address from a public subnet.
-If one of the replicas becomes the new master, the master's IP address will change, and the connection using the old IP address will stop working.
+When connecting via an IP address from a public subnet, the master discovery mechanism is not used.
+If one of the replicas becomes the new master, the master IP address will change, and the connection via the old IP address will stop working.

 Connecting from a private subnet to a cluster in a private subnet